Here are some tips for your email sales pitch.

 Don’t sell the product; sell the conversation.

-A key thing to keep in mind when emailing sales prospects is that they are likely not in “buying mode” for the product that you sell.
-This is not to say that they don’t need it or won’t shift into buying mode at some point down the road.
+A key thing to remember when emailing sales prospects is that they are likely not in “buying mode” for the product you sell.
+This is not to say that they don’t need it or will shift into buying mode at some point.

 If they are not in buying mode and you present yourself as trying to sell the product, you can reach a reaction or decision made on the prospect’s side of “We do not need this” or “I am not interested.”
-But if you shift your focus and goal more on selling a conversation, you decrease that quick reaction and objection.
+However, if you shift your focus and goal more to selling a conversation, you decrease that quick reaction and objection.

 Yes, you may sell a product or service.
 But your goal is simply to open the lines of communication and have a conversation.
 This can make your email sales pitch more invincible to sales objections of the prospect not being interested, not having budget, already using something today, etc.